Santh

 Good Deeds

-The idea of complete purification of the whole being, the Kaselgidar (Mind-spirit-body) through study, prayer, meditation, bathing and ritual beatings, including a periodical punishment of children.
-This is known to Salthans as !asali, which means complete-clean.
+This is clearly the most important part of Selkaskyian philosophy and religion.
+Purification is seen as being of the whole being, the Kaselgidar (Mind-spirit-body) through study (for the mind), prayer and meditation (for the spirit), bathing and ritual beatings, including a periodical light punishment (a few swats on the bottom with the hand) of children (for the body).
+This is known to as !asilas, which means complete-clean.

-Santhans beleieve when they die, their spirit goes to Santh, and if they are seen as being worthy they are reincarnated into another life.
-The unowrthy are judged and sent to enternal judgement.
+Most selkaskyians believe when they die, their spirit goes to Santh, and if they are seen as being worthy they are reincarnated into another life.
+The unworthy are judged and sent to eternal judgement.
 Eventually at the end of the world all of the remaining are judged and the ones who are judged as pure will go to heaven.Time is therefore seen as a chain of linked circles, like links in a chain.

 Dietary Restrictions